Table of Contents

 How Apty helps customers follow the right process inside enterprise apps

 This is where Apty fits in.
-It is not just another “tooltip tool.”
+It extends beyond standard tooltip-based guidance.
 It is a Digital Adoption Platform built for process enforcement.

 Tools like Userpilot or Pendo suggest actions, but Apty ensures they are completed correctly.
 Apty sits on top of your application and monitors user behavior in real-time.
 If a customer attempts to enter data that violates your business rules, Apty can block the action and provide corrective guidance instantly.